tubraunschweig/duely/README.md

 ### Installing
     1. Download the application
-    2. Navigate to trunk/source/
-    3. Execute `npm install` to install dependencies
+    2. Execute `npm install` to install dependencies
-    4. Execute `npm run build` to compile source code
+    3. Execute `npm run build` to compile source code
-    5. Start the application via `npm run start:server` to view the webapplcation or `npm run start:electron` to run the electron app
+    4. Start the application via `npm run start:server` to view the webapplcation or `npm run start:electron` to run the electron app
-    6. if you started the server application type `http://localhost:8000`in your browser window.
+    5. if you started the server application type `http://localhost:8000`in your browser window.

 ### Commands Overview